-1. Sign the petition.
-Please join hundreds of neighbors who have already signed our petition.
+2. Sign the petition.
+Please join more than 1,000 neighbors and community members who have already signed our petition.
 You can sign online here;

-5. Register to vote … it is an election year for East Hampton.
+3. Register to vote now … make your voices heard.
 Not all of us have registered to vote in Wainscott, particularly, but not limited to, those who have second-homes here.
 Our small hamlet can seem even smaller to our elected officials.
 Our voices are, therefore, under-represented.
 We have had many neighbors write us thanking us for reminding them about this.
-(For more information about New York State rules on voter registration for second-home owners, please visit Vote Where it Counts.)

 4. Send comments to the Secretary for the Commission at email@example.com.
 Tell them how special Wainscott is; examples of what the community means to you; let them know you are a strong supporter of conservation and renewable energy, particularly wind; let them know that Deepwater’s plans to run extra-high power cables ashore at Beach Lane and then throughout the hamlet of Wainscott is disruptive; that it is in not in the public interest to do that, particularly when Ørsted Deepwater itself has identified Hither Hills as a viable route; that there are clear advantages to that route (e.g., no residential area or farms there; precedent for using state parks for landing underwater power cables, both on Long Island and in other places where Deepwater has sited wind farms; the Hither Hills submarine cable route is shorter at 49.4 miles, than the Beach lane route at 61.4 miles – and shorter lines decrease energy losses; that you support the least intrusive landing site at Hither Hills and protects the bucolic character of our hamlet)